fenago/Grokking-Deep-Learning/Lab_9.md

 no matter how you scramble the words, the vector will be the same (because addition is
 associative: a + b == b + a).

-The real topic of this chapter is generating sentence vectors in a way where order does matter.
+The real topic of this lab is generating sentence vectors in a way where order does matter.
 We want to create vectors such that scrambling them around changes the resulting vector.
 More important, the way in which order matters (otherwise known as the way in which order changes the vector) should be learned.
 In this way, the neural network’s